esandford/EightBitTransit/README.md

 # README #

-`EightBitTransit` is an MIT-licensed Cython code that:
+This version of `EightBitTransit` is an MIT-licensed python code redesigned to make use of GPU parallelization with Numba:
 1. Can calculate the light curve of any pixelated image transiting a star;
 2. Can invert a light curve to recover the "shadow image" that produced it.